-10. Institutional Resolution of Disputes
+11. Institutional Resolution of Disputes

-- a.
-In the event that an Associate Degree Institution considers the decision of a Bachelor Degree Institution to be inconsistent with this Agreement, the Associate Degree Institution shall consult directly with the Bachelor Degree Institution and attempt to resolve the matter. - b.
-If the institutions are unable to resolve the issue, the Associate Degree Institution may submit their concern to PDE for consideration by the TAOC Dispute Resolution Committee.
-The Dispute Resolution Subcommittee will act according to the policies and procedures developed by TAOC as part of the Statewide Transfer System.
-The determination made by the Dispute Resolution Subcommittee will be binding upon the parties.
+a.
+In the event that an Associate Degree Institution considers the decision of a Bachelor Degree Institution to be inconsistent with this Agreement, the Associate Degree Institution shall consult directly with the Bachelor Degree Institution and attempt to resolve the matter.

-1 Approved by TAOC and added to agreement on August 18, 2011.
+4 Approved by TAOC and added to agreement on August 18, 2011.